You can only create Externally Owned Accounts (EOA) for signing transactions. For details, see the Account Types guide.

 Use count

-to specify the number of wallets to create, up to a maximum of 200 per API request.
+to specify the number of wallets to create, up to a maximum of 200

 // Connect to an Ethereum node

-async function buildUnsignedRawTransaction() {
+async function buildTransactionObject() {

 // Sender's address

-const senderAddress = '0x1234...'; // Replace with the sender's address
+const senderAddress = "0x1234..."; // Replace with the sender's address

 // Recipient's address

-const recipientAddress = '0x5678...'; // Replace with the recipient's address
+const recipientAddress = "0x5678..."; // Replace with the recipient's address

 // Amount to send in wei

-const amountToSend = web3.utils.toWei('0.1', 'ether');
+const amountToSend = parseEther("0.01");

 // Get the nonce

-const nonce = await web3.eth.getTransactionCount(senderAddress);
+const nonce = await client.getTransactionCount({

 // Estimate gas limit

-const estimateGas = await web3.eth.estimateGas({
+const estimateGas = await client.estimateGas({

 to: recipientAddress,

-value: amountToSend
+value: amountToSend,

 });

-// Get gas price
+// Get the current gas price

-const gasPrice = await web3.eth.getGasPrice();
+const gasPrice = await client.getGasPrice();

 // Prepare the transaction object